StefanRadic/Java-program-for-keeping-Contacts/README.md

 2. jdk1.8.0_241 needs to be installed as well.
 GlassFish server 4.1.1 version was used.

 3. In Libraries section in NetBeans IDE, certain libraries must be added: Java DB driver, MySQL JDBC Driver.

+4. Servlets, JSP technologies were used when creating this project.